Stress is a state of worry.

 Rate your tasks by importance and by benefits.

 Which tasks take long, yet produce little utility?

 Not everything is important.

-Which time-consuming tasks can be delegated to a person or an affordable service that will do them for you?
+Which time consuming tasks can be delegated to another person or an affordable service that will do them for you?

-For example, the app Fiver allows you to hire people for miscellaneous tasks for just a few dollars.
+For example, the app Fiverr allows you to hire people for miscellaneous tasks for just a few dollars.

 Which tasks take long because of inadequate technology?